dvliman/dvliman/README.md

 I am a software craftsman with over a decade of experience building backend services.
 I have worked in different industries, from advertising, medical, fintech, and fitness space.

-I provide clarity.
-I am known to deliver high-quality and simple solutions to business problems.
-If you have any software project, let's chat!
-See how I can help.
+Want to work together?
+Need help fixing your tech business?
+I provide clarity and alignment with business.
+I am known to never afraid to dig deep, and deliver high-quality and simple solutions.

+## Location
+I live in Los Angeles, California.
+I have been working remotely for the past 5 years.

 ## Work projects
 - [IBM](https://ibm.com/): developer tools.
 [Rational Concert](https://jazz.net/products/rational-team-concert)